Maritime Union: History

-The Saint John Telegraph-Journal in 1925 stated that the idea "could become an intensely practical issue", but "we should concentrate of Maritime co-operation for Maritime advancement."
+In addition to historical precedent, there were more pressing reasons to reorganise the colonies.
+The United States, though embroiled in its Civil War, posed a military threat, and many prominent colonial politicians felt that the colonies would be able to mount a more effective defence if they united.
+In Britain, the Colonial Office also favoured a reorganisation of British North America.
+The British hoped that union would make the colonies less reliant on Britain, and therefore less costly to maintain.
+Gordon's own ambition may also have been a factor—he envisioned himself as the governor of the united Maritime colonies.
+Several of Lieutenant-Governor Gordon's predecessors, including J. H. T. Manners-Sutton, had also favoured reuniting the three colonies.

-The idea has been raised from time to time during the 20th century, particularly during the late 1990s in the face of declining regional transfer and equalization payments from the federal government.
+The idea has been raised from time to time during the 20th century, particularly during the late 1990s, in the face of declining regional transfer and equalization payments from the federal government.
 The discussion was quietly encouraged by politicians in other provinces with the hopes of using such a union to alter the balance of representation in the federal House of Commons and the Senate, based on the belief that the Maritimes are over-represented for their relatively small populations.

 In 1990, Nova Scotia Premier John Buchanan stated that if Quebec were to secede from Canada, separating English-speaking Canada into two parts, the Atlantic provinces would be "absurd" to try to form their own country and that there would be "no choice" but to seek to join the United States.
 Although he retracted his statement after criticism, in 2001 an American author similarly stated that as the Maritime provinces require substantial transfer payments from Ottawa they would not be a viable independent country.
 He speculated they might combine, with or without Newfoundland, to make themselves more attractive for admission into the United States as a single state.